abelsj60/my-site/app/data/the-story/story-chapter-one.md

 The boy began to sniffle.

 She smiled kindly, then knocked twice on the floor between them.
 A secret door in the floor opened.
-The fairy dove in, disappearing for what felt like eons.
-The boy's eyes were heavy when she flew out, clutching the very thing they'd sought — a golden lamp, etched by purple incantations.
+The fairy dove in, disappearing for what seemed like hours.
+The boy's eyes were heavy when she flew out, clutching the very thing they'd sought — a gold lamp, etched by purple incantations.

+"The adventure," she said.
+"It matters most."

-"The adventure matters most," she said as she read one aloud.
+Then she read a spell aloud.
 "In bright day and black night, through tall tale and purple light, rub me twice and release my might, if..."

 Too late.
 He was out.